 - Maya Bodhi Review: this hand-hammered brass bowl comes in beautiful packaging, and the inside of the bowl is embossed with an image of Buddha.
 The company, Maya Bodhi, prides itself on providing handmade and natural products, and this one is no exception.
 It comes with a lovely silk red cushion as well as a mallet, and is one of the most visually appealing choices from this review.
 In addition, the mallet comes with a section to grip with.
 The bowl is a little heavier than others of a similar diameter, which results in a rich tone and a fairly long delay for an instrument in this price range.

 If this is your first time considering a Tibetan singing bowl, you are making a great choice!
-It will absolutely expand your yoga or meditation practice.
+Along with including the best meditation music for your preferences, manually making sounds or full on sound immersion with singing bowls and tuning forks will absolutely expand meditation practice.
 Shopping for any instrument online requires a little extra research because you are not able to feel and hear the bowl first-hand, and there are many resources provided by the manufacturers to bridge this gap.
 To be sure you’re making an informed decision, here are a few extra factors to take into consideration.

 Main Factors to Consider: